 Download our group leader support guide, example risk assessment, and our new printable black and white recording sheets:

 Did you know?

-Lichens are actually two types of organisms living together, a fungus and an alga.
+Lichens are two types of organisms living together, a fungus and an alga.
 The fungus makes the body that protects the alga and the alga provides the food for the fungus.

-Lichen and climate activity sheets
+Children's activity sheets

 Become a pollution buster with the lichen and climate activity sheets available in our Kids Zone.

-Explore existing air pollution data
+Air pollution data